DaSalba/Image2GB/README.md

 before trying to load the background.

 The syntax and code formatting follow the same conventions I use in my source code, but it is very easy to modify if you want to.
+Edit `source_strings.h` to suit your needs.

 Troubleshooting
 ===============